Getting started

 and you do not have to implement software.

-For more information, see .
+For more information, see Transaction roles and patterns.

 The steps below help you to implement the DSGO within your IT landscape.

-The gives an overview of collaborations in which data transactions between parties are required.
+The GEBORA gives an overview of collaborations in which data transactions between parties are required.
 A collaboration is modeled into a motivation, organisations process, information, application, and network layer.
-The to model a digital collaboration are:
+The steps to model a digital collaboration are:

 Context and scenario analysis